yuanqing/sketch-add-artboard-borders-and-titles/README.md

 ### Add Artboard Borders

-- Draws borders around the selected artboards, or all artboards on the current page if no artboard was selected
+- Draws borders around all artboards on the current page

 Settings | Default
 :--|:--